Cale/arw-daily/_posts/2025-05-19-hamvention-2025-wrap-up.md

 One of the more exciting pieces of technology that I was anxious to see in action was the amateur radio adjacent [Meshtastic](https://meshtastic.org/) project.
 They even had a [special firmware](https://hamvention.meshtastic.org/) set up just for the convention.
 However, I was somewhat disappointed in the lack of activity.
 While it worked well and I was able to exchange a couple messages, there just weren't that many nodes.
 Maybe 2 dozen or so?
 I was expecting exponentially more.
 I'll be curious to hear what others experienced.

+Update: Talking with other Meshtastic users, it sounds like my device somehow missed the boat!
+Something to investigate.

 ## DX Engineering and Summit Racing

 We finally saw the [crossover](https://www.onallbands.com/summit-racings-roamin-gladiator-gets-a-serious-mobile-communications-upgrade-from-dx-engineering/) that ham radio and racing enthusiasts have been waiting for with a joint display from [Summit Racing](https://www.summitracing.com/) and DX Engineering.
 Maybe a race spec Miata outfitted with ham gear next year?